ajayp/medicationsearch/README.md

 The results returned are ordered by highest matching score.

-This is a react front end wirh a node/express backend.
+This is a react front end with a node/express backend.

 This runs on http://localhost:4000/